 What Is the 180-Day Filing Deadline for Hurricane Damage Claims in Louisiana?

 The Louisiana Department of Insurance (LDI) recommends that those with property damage from a hurricane file the proof of loss with their insurers as early as possible.
-However, everyone involved understands that sometimes property owners have to delay filing while they try to recover some semblance of normal life.
+However, everyone involved understands that sometimes property owners have to delay filing while they try to recover some semblance of everyday life.

 Extensions to the 180-Day Hurricane Damage Rule